Quick Solutions to Solve SPICE Convergence Issues.

 SPICE Circuit Handbook Steven.
 M Sandler Charles Hymowitz

-Straightforward Method to Design and Simulate with SPICE the Loop Compensation Controller for All Switching Power Supplies.
+Design the Loop Controller for Switching Power Supplies.

 Ing.
 Cristoforo Baldoni

-It’s strongly recommended the reading of these articles:
+It’s strongly recommended to read these articles first:

-Accessing this article you can download the following SPICE simulation files about switching power supply compensation design:
+By accessing this article, you can download the following SPICE simulation files related to the design of compensation for switching power supplies:

 -Forward function example